Frequently Asked Questions

 How do I join?

-Usually, you can just some to any of our regular sessions, but be sure to follow us on Facebook and Instagram to make sure our sessions are running!
+Usually, you can just come to any of our regular sessions, but be sure to follow us on Instagram, or join our Whatsapp group to make sure our sessions are running!
 Our home page has the latest information on it.